A Linear Kernel for Planar Red-Blue Dominating Set: Analysis of the kernel size

 We are finally ready to piece everything together and prove Theorem~\ref{th:main}.

-\begin{proofof} Let $G$ be the plane input graph and let $G'$ be the reduced graph obtained from $G$.
-According to Lemmas~\ref{lem_corr_elem}, \ref{lem_corr_1}, and \ref{lem_corr_2}, $G$ admits a \drb with size at most $k$ if and only if $G'$ admits a \drb \modifOK{}{with size at most $k' \leq k$}.
-It is easy to see that the same time analysis of~\cite{AFN04} implies that our reduction rules can be applied in time $O(|V(G)|^3)$.
+\begin{proofof} Let the input consist of $(G,k)$ where $G$ is a plane graph, and let $(G', k')$ be the corresponding reduced instance.
+According to Lemmas~\ref{lem_corr_elem}, \ref{lem_corr_1}, and \ref{lem_corr_2}, $G$ admits a \drb with size at most $k$ if and only if $G'$ admits a \drb with size at most $k' \leq k$.
+It is easy to see that the same time analysis of~\cite{AFN04} implies that our reduction rules can be exhaustively applied in time $O(|V(G)|^3)$.
 Let $D$ be a \drb of $G'$.
-Note that $|D| = 0 $ \modifOK{then}{if and only if} $G'$ is \modifOK{}{empty or} has only one blue vertex, that is, $G'$ has constant size.
+Note that $|D| = 0 $ if and only if $G'$ is empty or has only one blue vertex, that is, $G'$ has constant size.
 Moreover, $|D| \neq 1$, since the unique dominating vertex should have been removed by \rrgl{rgl_som}.
 Also, $|D| \neq 2$, since the pair of dominating vertices should have been removed by \rrgl{rgl_pair}.
-Therefore, we may assume that $|D| \geq 3$, and then, according to Propositions \ref{prop_nb_reg}, \ref{prop_nb_excl}, and \ref{prop_nb_incl}, if $G'$ admits a \drb with size at most $k$, then $G'$ has order at most $15 \cdot (3k-6) + k \leq 46 k$. \end{proofof}
+Therefore, we may assume that $|D| \geq 3$, and then, according to Propositions \ref{prop_nb_reg}, \ref{prop_nb_excl}, and \ref{prop_nb_incl}, if $G'$ admits a \drb with size at most $k$, then $G'$ has order at most $14 \cdot (3k-6) + k \leq 43 k$. \end{proofof}